“Only you can change and grow yourself in a relationship.”

 Partner 1:

-2. Learning to quiet my inner critic, and my assumption that others are critical of me.
+I learned to quiet my inner critic and my assumption that others are critical of me.

-3. Staying connected and not retreating during hard times, and thereby be less apt to blow up and needs more of a priority, and resent others less.
+Staying connected and not retreating during hard times, being less apt to blow up and need more of a priority, and resent others less.

 Partner 2:

-1. Understand and better manage my anxiety in relationships, both inside the relationship and when there is carry-over from outside stresses.
+Understand and better manage my anxiety in relationships, both inside the relationship and when there is a carry-over from outside stresses.

-2. Increase my ability to listen and truly hear another person without judgement and being the standard bearer.
+Increase my ability to listen, truly hear another person without judgment, and be the standard bearer.

-3. Develop better boundaries so that I know where I end and the other person begins.
+Develop better boundaries to know where I end, and the other person begins.

 —————————————————————